-The number of coronavirus cases in North Warwickshire increased by 104 over the bank holiday weekend, official figures show.
+The number of coronavirus cases in North Warwickshire increased by 111 over the weekend, official figures show.

-However, there were no new coronavirus deaths recorded over the bank holiday weekend in North Warwickshire.
+However, there were no new coronavirus deaths recorded over the weekend in North Warwickshire.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North Warwickshire.